josenk/vagrant-vmware-esxi/README.md

 Version History
 ---------------
-* 2.4.4 Show stderr if unable to connect to esxi host.
+* 2.4.4 Show stderr if unable to connect to ESXi host.
 Update GuestOS types.
 * 2.4.3 Update GuestOS types.
 * 2.4.3 Fix, Allow disk stores with "(" or ")" in their name.
-Add support for up to 10 virtual nics
+Add support for up to 10 virtual NICs
 * 2.4.2 Fix i18n dependency.
 * 2.4.1 Change/Fix output of 'vagrant address' when a single machine is configured or specified.

-* 2.4.0 Add support for 'vagrant address', output ip address of guest.
+* 2.4.0 Add support for 'vagrant address', output IP address of guest.
         Fix, exit 1 on vagrant up if unable to reach "running" state.
         Some code cleanup.